overlookinfra/kmo-601-nginx/README.md

-# kmo-4-6-meta-repo
+# kmo-501-nginx-repo
-A repository for training materials related to PE401 thru PE601
+A repository containing a mock nginx component modules used as training materials related to PE401 thru PE601